-The City of La Crosse has designated hunting areas for bow only as well as gun and bow hunting, all possible through the Knowles-Nelson Stewardship.
+The City of La Crosse has designated hunting areas for bow only, as well as gun and bow hunting, all possible through the Wisconsin Department of Natural Resources Knowles-Nelson Stewardship grant program.

 Knowles Nelson Stewardship History

 Named after two former Wisconsin governors--Warren Knowles, a Republican, and Gaylord Nelson, a Democrat--the Knowles-Nelson Stewardship Program honors Wisconsin's historic commitment to land and water protection.